Thursday, December 26, 2024

 You drove them off with an iron persistent will,

-That caused them to surrender, enemy troops atop the ridge.
+That caused them to surrender, white flag atop the ridge.

-Meanwhile we passed the time with Nancy, Linda and Bruce,
+Meanwhile we passed the time with Jeff, Nancy, Linda and Bruce,

-Our neighbors up the hill and two streets over,
+Our neighbors up the hill and one street over,

 Or Cathy Williams and Tito Valinas, who were down the hill and over the way